 Perhaps one of the hardest things with marketing is measuring success as it involves many factors.
 It isn’t always easy to see if the income is a direct result of a marketing campaign or just a coincidence.
-With email, the results are instantly and easily measured.
+With email marketing for startups, the results are instantly and easily measured.

-Email marketing is the easiest way for business startups to get repeat visitors and expand their audience.
+Email marketing for startups is the easiest way to get repeat visitors and expand their audience.
 Therefore it is important to encourage visitors to register on your site so you can capture those oh-so-important emails.
 Even if you have just a few subscribers, you can already get started with your email marketing, so get going!

 Can you think of another benefit of email marketing?
 Let us know in the comments below; we’d love to get your input!